asmjit/asmjit/README.md

 --------------

   * Complete x86/x64 instruction set - MMX, SSEx, BMIx, ADX, TBM, XOP, AVXx, FMAx, and AVX512.
-  * Assembler, CodeBuilder, and CodeCompiler emitters - each suitable for different tasks.
+  * Different emitters providing various abstraction levels (Assembler, CodeBuilder, CodeCompiler).
   * Built-in CPU vendor and features detection.
   * Advanced logging/formatting and robust error handling.
-  * Virtual memory management similar to malloc/free for JIT code-generation and execution.
+  * JIT memory allocator - interface similar to malloc/free for JIT code-generation and execution.
-  * Lightweight and embeddable - 200-250kB compiled with all built-in features.
+  * Lightweight and easily embeddable - 200-250kB compiled with all built-in features.
-  * Modularity - unneeded features can be disabled at compile-time to make the library smaller.
+  * Modular - unneeded features can be disabled at compile-time to make the library even smaller.
   * Zero dependencies - no external libraries, no STL/RTTI - easy to embed and/or link statically.
-  * Doesn't use exceptions internally, but allows to attach a "throwable" error handler (your choice).
+  * Doesn't use exceptions internally, but allows to attach a "throwable" error handler of your choice.

 Advanced Features
 -----------------